-Students who are enrolled in a Certificate III or above and who meet these requirements will receive four unit equivalents towards the WACE (two Year 11 units and two Year 12 units) and will satisfy the minimum VET qualification requirement (the completion of a Certificate II or higher) for the WACE, as shown in the following table.
+Students who are enrolled in a Certificate III or above and who meet these requirements will receive four unit equivalents towards the WACE (two Year 11 units and two Year 12 units) and will satisfy the minimum VET qualification requirement (the completion of a Certificate II or higher) for the WACE, as shown in Table 6.

-Table 7.
+Table 6.
 VET credit transfer and unit equivalence